peterjkingston/Recolor-Guy/README.md

   -Expect Out of Memory exceptions to occur when near maximum memory usage, or when using very large image files expect an Access Violation exceptions.
 More work to be done here.

-  -Image buffer size not calculated to work for all images.
-More work to be done here.

 Future Improvements:
   -Create a more visually appealing user control for selecting to and from spectrums.
   Ideally, this control should have a conical nature, including a cone face, and side